infinum/frontend-handbook/JavaScript/Angular.md

     - can be loaded directly or lazy loaded when routing
     - use `changeDetection: ChangeDetectionStrategy.OnPush` and pass data down using `async` pipe

 More on this philosophy can be found in various online articles.
 Some articles have framework-specific information, but the core concepts apply no matter which framework you are using.
+A good article from Angular University on this topic: [Angular Architecture - Smart Components vs Presentational Components](https://blog.angular-university.io/angular-2-smart-components-vs-presentation-components-whats-the-difference-when-to-use-each-and-why/).

 ## Environments

 Environment files should be used for some global configuration changes which can differ between development and production builds.
-Keep in mind that these values are bundled in build at build-time and can not be changed after the build.
-This can be an issue if application is deployed using Docker - in which case you should use some SSR solution or script injection instead of defining variables via Angular's environment files.
+Keep in mind that these values are bundled in build at build-time and can not be changed after the build (at least not in a nice way).
+This can be an issue if application is deployed using Docker - in which case you should use some SSR solution or script injection instead of defining variables via Angular's environment files (more on this in SSR section).

 Define interface for the environment: `/src/app/interfaces/environment.interface`:
 ```typescript